The Skinny on Cholesterol: The completely False & Misleading Narrative Big Pharma Has sold you

 To expand upon this, when you try to prove there is a biomarker/causative indicator in predicting heart disease, then obviously you have to demonstrate that lowering the biomarker equates to a reduction in heart disease, heart attack, and strokes.
 Unfortunately, the study clearly shows the opposite is true.

 More recently, in 2019, Dr. Aseem Malhotra, an internationally acclaimed British cardiologist, and his team of 2 other cardiologists published an article in the British Medical Journal (BMJ) that looked at every drug trial claiming to lowering cholesterol.
 They looked in totality, at randomized control data, (not cherry-picked evidence), for a correlation between lowering cholesterol (via statins) and a lower risk of heart attack and stroke.
 This is the most robust and convincing evidence medical research can produce.
 And guess what they found???
-There is no correlation whatsoever.
+There is no correlation whatsoever, and no evidence the use of statins lowers the risk of heart attack and stroke at all.

 Their research also revealed that it is not statin’s ability to decrease cholesterol that is its main benefit.
 Statins do have a small benefit, but, it is very small.
 The small benefit is that they do lower cholesterol ever so slightly, unfortunately it’s not the type of cholesterol with any potential to kill you (more on this further in this article) but it does look good on pathology reports, blood tests, and does sell lots and lots of unnecessary prescriptions.